 Who lived at Mompesson House?

-In 1946 the Dean and Chapter of Salisbury Cathedral sold the freehold of the house to the Church Commissioners.
-The house then became the residence of the Bishop of Salisbury until 1951.
-However it proved to be unsuitable and the house was sold.
+After Barbara Townsend’s death, the Dean and Chapter of Salisbury Cathedral sold the freehold of the house to the Church Commissioners.
+The house temporarily acted as the official home for the Bishop of Salisbury but it proved to be unsuitable so the Church Commissioners decided that the house would be sold.

 Denis Martineau was a London-based architect who was looking to buy a cottage in Wiltshire to use as a weekend retreat.
 Mompesson was drawn to his attention when it appeared as an advertisement in Country Life magazine in 1952.
 After considerable negotiation, Denis arranged to buy the house from the Church Commissioners; a condition of the sale was that Denis agreed to give the property to the National Trust on his death.

 Denis died in 1975 and contrary to expectations he did not leave the contents of the house to the National Trust.
 Suddenly the National Trust had to decide the future of the empty house.
 In April 1976 it was decided that the principal rooms of the house were to be redecorated, furnished and opened to visitors and Mompesson officially opened on 1 May 1977.